 Deadline for Next Newsletter

 We are always glad to receive input for the chapter newsletter in the form of calendar items, reviews of recent concerts and events, biographies, letters, photographs, etc. In order to make sure these submissions can be processed in a timely fashion, please make sure they are received by the 23rd of each month.
 However, material such as calendar items may be submitted at any time; even if the material may not make it into the printed newsletter, it can be quickly posted on our web site at www.chvago.org.
 You may submit newsletter or web site material by mail, e-mail, fax or phone.
 Just contact the editor, Susan LaGrande, using the information given above.
-Remember, the deadline for the next printed newsletter, to be available the first week in April 2024, is March 23.
+Remember, the deadline for the next printed newsletter, to be available the first week in September 2024, is August 23.

 Editor’s Corner